-The Best President's Day Sales You Can Shop Right Now
+The Best Presidents Day Sales You Can Shop Right Now

-While this coming Monday might just be a regular schmegular day off for many of us; among the shopping cognoscenti, President's Day is a sale holiday for the books.
+While this coming Monday might just be a regular schmegular day off for many of us; among the shopping cognoscenti, Presidents Day is a sale holiday for the books.
 In our collective humble opinions, it might as well be renamed Mattress Day, so plentiful are the deep discounts on sleepable surfaces — but that’s not all that February 21st has to offer.
-Whether you’re in the market for some marked-down denim or reader-favorite sunscreen; the wait is over, because President's Day has you covered.
+Whether you’re in the market for some marked-down denim or reader-favorite sunscreen; the wait is over, because Presidents Day has you covered.
 From the aforementioned up-$700-off discounts on top-rated mattresses and bedding to up to 60% off sales on big-time fashion and beauty retailers like Nordstrom, this is your one-and-only place to get all the must-shop sales.
 Now, have your Paypal log-in and credit card info at hand, because sometimes the best way to spend a holiday is engaging in some retail therapy.

 Advertisement

-President’s Day Mattress Sales
+Presidents Day Mattress Sales

 For a limited time only, get $200 off your $1,000 - $1,999 purchase, $250 off $2,000 - $2,499, $300 off $2,500 - $2,999, $350 off $3,000 - $3,499, $400 off $3,500 - $3,999, and $450 off $4,000 or more.